 It is November 1979.
 Kathleen’s son Sean has just been transferred to Belfast’s most notorious prison—Long Kesh, recently renamed the Maze.
 Kathleen knows that he will join the other prisoners on their non-cooperation protest, known as the Blanket.
 Rumors of a hunger strike are beginning to circulate.
 John Dunn has finished twenty years in the British Army.
 After three tours of Belfast, he’s found a girl and a house, and a job as a prison guard.
 In the weeks before Christmas, both Kathleen and John will find themselves in impossible situations.
 Both will have to find a way to survive when everything they love is in danger of being destroyed.

 The Idea of Love

 Richard is the head of sales in Africa for a pharmaceutical company.
 He spends most of his time away on business, sleeping with other women and pushing psychiatric drugs on a developing market.
 Back in Provence, he and his wife, Valérie, no longer share a bed, and his teenage son, Maxence, is hearing voices.
 When Richard begins an affair with a neighbour, Rachel, he discovers that Valérie, too, is having an affair – with Rachel’s husband, Jeff.
-Suddenly, a routine trip to Africa to sell pharmaceuticals is more than he can handle and his life starts to implode as he realizes that the idea of a life full of that love he has cherished is a mere illusion.
+Suddenly, a routine trip to Africa to sell pharmaceuticals is more than he can handle and his life starts to implode as he realizes that the idea of love he has cherished is a mere illusion.

 The Old Romantic